JolonB/CompletePureShuffle/README.md

 A simulator to determine how many items you need to pull from an infinite random set until you have the entire set.
 For example, this can be used to work out how many times you need to roll a fair six-sided die until you see each number at least once.
+This problem is known as the [Coupon collector's problem](https://en.wikipedia.org/wiki/Coupon_collector%27s_problem) (as I only found out *after* writing all this code).

 This code offers two different solutions: the mean and the mode.
 The mean can be thought of as a situation where you have thousands of people all rolling dice until they see each face once.